Aousulaprashant/-EV-ChargePoint-Hub/README.md

-Here is your improved and properly formatted `README.md` for the **Charging Stations Management App**:

----

 # ⚡ Charging Stations Management App

 A full-stack application built with **Node.js**, **Express**, **MongoDB**, and **React** that allows authenticated users to manage EV charging stations.